Trivadis/plsql-formatter-settings/README.md

 A new SQLcl version typically comes with enhancements and bug fixes in the area of PL/SQL and SQL grammar.
 And this also requires an adaptation of the formatting rule due to symbol name changes etc. And as a result, these formatting rules can actually only be used in SQLcl.

 However, we know that the grammars and the formatter are provided in a JAR called `dbtools-common.jar`.
 And this JAR file also exists in the SQL Developer distribution.
-This means that in order to be able to use the current formatting rules in SQL Developer, we have to copy the `dbtools-common.jar` file from SQLcl to SQL Developer as follows:
+This means that in order to be able to use the current formatting rules in SQL Developer, we have to copy the `dbtools-common.jar` file from SQLcl to SQL Developer.
+Unfortunatelly the classes are not 100% compatible with the SQL Developer.
+As a a result, we have to keep some original classes, which complicates the patching process a bit.

+Here's the full procedure to use `dbtools-common.jar` from SQLcl 23.4.0 in SQL Developer 23.1.1.345:

 1. Quit SQL Developer